Young adult mental health, Older adult mental health

 Supporting those bereaved by suicide

-Most of us have known at least one person who has died by suicide.
-For many of us, this person was a close friend or a family member.
+For many of us, we know of someone who died by suicide.
+This person may have been a close friend or a family member.
 For some people, this loss is very recent.
 More than 400 families in Ireland have lost someone by suicide in the past 12 months.
 Our Medical Director, Professor Jim Lucey, joined Miriam O'Callaghan on RTÉ to discuss how we can talk to and support those experiencing grief following the death of a family member or friend by suicide.

 Bereavement by suicide is perhaps one of the most sensitive topics we can discuss, but talking about it can help us to do some essential things: to respect those who have died and to support those who are bereaved and have to carry on.